Suno Style Descriptors Being Ignored

 2. Niche or made-up terminology

-Some subculture terms aren’t in Suno’s vocabulary:
+Some subculture terms aren’t in Suno’s vocabulary, so they contribute nothing and just take up weight:

 Not recognizedUse instead